AWS Redshift Advanced

 • Split the Load Data into Multiple Files

-• number of files to be a multiple of the number of slices in the cluster
+• Number of files should be a multiple of the number of slices in the cluster

 • Use a Manifest File

-• Manifest file helps specify different S3 locations in a more efficient way that with the use of S3 prefixes.
+• Manifest file helps specify different S3 locations in a more efficient way than with the use of S3 prefixes.

 • Compress Data Files